 While it is somewhat fair to state that Nebraska does not quite possess the beauty of Yellowstone or even Yosemite, the national and state parks in its jurisdiction have several remarkable natural features, prominent landmarks, majestic scenes, and opportunities for various outdoor activities.
 With parks that feature majestic forests, flowing rivers, and even fossil-bearing structural features, the state of Nebraska has a national park that will surely fit your taste.

-This article aims to show the most important national parks located in Nebraska and the state parks that cover most of the national parks.
+This article aims to show Nebraska’s most important national parks and the state parks that cover most of them.
 These locations are known to have been people’s favorites for camping, hiking, and other outdoor activities in the state known as Cornhusker.

 Did You Know About Nebraska National Parks?